Seeing eye-to-eye with your clients when working together on a project is essential for its success.

 4. Give your clients a transparent way to provide feedback

 Though everyone appreciates good feedback, giving and receiving feedback can be tiresome – especially when it’s scattered across dozens of tools and email chains.
-By giving your clients a transparent way to share their feedback, everyone will be able to continuously track the project’s progress.
+By using a dedicated markup tool, your clients will be able to share feedback in a transparent and visual way.

 With Filestage, your clients can leave their feedback right on top of your work so everyone can see the feedback and follow up on it by leaving additional comments or replies.